 Typically, the 3-to-2 nap transition happens between the ages of 6-8 months.
 If your baby is within that age range and has skipped her third nap for two weeks straight, you can stop offering it to her.
 Keep in mind, the sleep drive for the third nap is the lowest out of all naps.
 This makes it very easy to “fight” or skip.
 So just because your baby has skipped the third nap once in a while does not mean she is ready to drop it completely.
 Check the steps below to make sure your baby is ready to move to two naps.

-Steps to Take to the Make the Transition a Success:
+Steps to Take to the Make the Change a Success:

 - Make sure your baby’s other two naps are solid!
 And by ‘solid,’ that means they should each be 1.5-2 hours long each.
 If your baby’s naps are not at that point yet, do not remove the third nap completely.
 Keep it as an option on the days your baby needs it to make up for shorter naps.